duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-dotNet.md

 }
 ```

-I think this is a good way to express that it is the task of the LoadImage-method-user to decide what to do if no image exists.
+I think this is a good way to express, that it is the task of the LoadImage-method-user to decide what to do if no image exists.
 Of course, the Image property of ImageResult can still be called without checking the HasIamge Boolean, but that’s the caller's fault.

 So, my advice is to wrap all your return objects into some wrapper objects?
-Yes, __if there is only the minimal chance that something can happen, and you know about this possibility – you should think of using this instead of exceptions__.
+Yes, __if there is only the minimal chance that something can go wrong, and you know about it – you should think of using this instead of exceptions__.
 If you start looking for a generic way to this now, you should try out Optionals.

 # Optionals

-The concept of Optionals, options, maybes or however you call them, provide a great solution for our problem.
-As they are excelt in pointing out that __you supply something- but maybe that won’t even exist__.
+The concept of Optionals, options, maybes or however you call them, provides a great solution for our problem.
+As they are excellent in pointing out that __you supply something- but maybe that won’t even exist__.

-If change the LoadImage-method to use [FluentOptionals](https://github.com/duffleit/fluentOptionals) (a lightweight Optionals-implementation for .Net, if written) it looks like this:
+If you change the LoadImage-method to use [FluentOptionals](https://github.com/duffleit/fluentOptionals) (a lightweight Optionals-implementation for .Net, i've written) it looks like this:

 ```csharp
 Optional<Image> LoadImage(Url imageUrl)